 Ms. Sneed Teaches Slow Changes to Earth’s Surface

 Our favorite fourth grade teacher, Ms. Sneed, was ready to launch the next phase of her geology unit.
+Next, her kids would explore fast and slow changes.
 On Monday morning, she set out the materials for the first lab.
 Then she waited for her students to file in.

 What Is Mechanical Weathering?

 “Good morning, everyone!
-This week we’ll learn about slow changes to our planet’s surface.
+This week I’ll teach slow changes to the geosphere.
 First, we’ll explore weathering, which breaks down rocks.”

 Ms. Sneed paused and looked out at her class.
 “How many of you have visited the beach?”
 Many kids raised their hands.
 “Okay, imagine the rocks at the edge of the water.
 As the waves hit them, they roll around and knock together.”